WordPress/openverse/documentation/meta/documentation/quickstart.md

 ## Starting up

-1. Install only the Python dependencies.
-You do not need to install any Node.js dependencies to run the documentation.
+1. Install dependencies used by the documentation site:

    ```bash
    ov just documentation/install